manpreet171/Procore-Upload/USER_MANUAL.md

 A: No, you can add as many projects as needed.

 **Q: Can multiple people use the system at the same time?**
 A: Yes, the system supports multiple users accessing it simultaneously.
+All data is synchronized using GitHub to ensure everyone sees the most up-to-date information.

 **Q: How do I know if my changes were saved?**
 A: The system will display a success message after each action.
 You can also check the change history in the View/Export Data tab.

 **Q: Can I see who made changes to the project data?**
 A: The change history shows when changes were made, but not who made them.
 Contact your administrator if you need user-specific tracking.

+**Q: What happens if there's no internet connection?**
+A: The system will continue to work with local data storage.
+When the connection is restored, it will automatically synchronize with GitHub.

+**Q: Can I see details about email sending errors?**
+A: Yes, the Upload Images tab includes an Email Sending Log that shows detailed information about the email sending process, including any errors that occur.